hawkinsw/CPPTimes/pointers.md

 | 5. |`&c2`|`11` |
 | 6. |`&ptr`|`27` |

-Using a dereferenced pointer-to-X variable as the place to store the value of an expression has the effect of updating the value of the variable the pointer-to-X targets!
+Using a dereferenced pointer-to-`X`-type variable as the place to store the value of an expression has the effect of updating the value of the variable the pointer-to-`X` targets!
 How cool!

 ## Nuts and Bolts

-What exactly is the syntax for declaring a pointer variable?
+What, precisely, is the syntax for declaring a pointer variable?

 ```C++
 <type> *<name>;